0Chris-M/Scripts/README.md

 ### Main Folder

-- PowerShell -> ps1 scripts used for Investigations and Incident Response.
+- PowerShell -> Powershell scripts used for Investigations, Incident Response, as well as Securing Environments.
-- Python -> Usefull python scripts i've banged out
+- Python -> tba
 - Shell -> tba